0xfanify/docs/docs/tokenomics/how-to-calculate-dds.md

 ---

-## 🧠 Smart Contract Summary
+## Smart Contract Summary

-The `FunifyClaim` contract performs the following:
+The `Fanify.claim` contract performs the following:

 - Validates if the user is eligible to claim a prize (match ended, no draw, valid bet, winner).
 - Fetches hype data and match result from the oracle.